Join me!

 • Wash your vegetables.
 As mentioned earlier, wash all your produce from your garden if you live in an area that has experienced wildfire smoke.

 • Water.
 When plants are undergoing stress and excessive heat, they may need more water than normal.
 If possible, try drip irrigation and a timer so you can stay inside while your garden gets its water.
-Smoke also dehydrates our bodies, so make sure to keep yourself hydrated as well as the plants.
+Smoke also dehydrates our bodies, so make sure to keep yourself and the plants hydrated.

 • Wear sunscreen.
 When you’re outside in the garden while it’s smoky, you are not protected from the sun.
-Continue to wear sunscreen, a hat, and keep hydrated as if it was a normal summer day.
+Continue to wear sunscreen and a hat, and keep hydrated as if it were a normal summer day.
 If you do happen to get too much sun exposure, this after-sun lotion is very helpful.

 • Keep your health first.
 Breathing in a ton of smoke is not good for your health.
 Try to keep gardening tasks to a minimum when it’s smoky.
 Let the grass and weeds grow while you keep your lungs healthy inside.